ytthuan/open-deep-research/README.md

 ### AI Platform Settings

 Configure which AI platforms and models are available.
-The app supports multiple AI platforms (Google, OpenAI, Anthropic) with various models for each platform.
+The app supports multiple AI platforms (Google, OpenAI, Anthropic, DeepSeek) with various models for each platform.
 You can enable/disable platforms and individual models based on your needs:

 ```typescript
 platforms: {